Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-MATTHEW WEINER, JANIE BRYANT, and AMY WELLS
+MATTHEW WEINER, JANIE BRYANT, and AMY WELLSMAD MEN

 SPHERE OF INFLUENCE: The stylish 60s ad-agency drama enjoys the most upscale audience of any TV show, and its cultural influence, driven by creator Weiner, costume designer Bryant, and set decorator Wells, is pervasive: it has been parodied on The Simpsons and celebrated with its own Jeopardy! category, Oprah episode, Bloomingdale’s store window, and even Barbie and Ken dolls.